KiCad/kicad-source-mirror/eeschema/plugins/python_scripts/README-bom.txt

     @package
     some comments
 """
-is added to the begining of the python script, the comment will be displayed in Eescheam, in the BOM dialog
+is added to the beginning of the python script, the comment will be displayed in Eescheam, in the BOM dialog

 For instance: